What is Kishwaukee College's School Code?

 How often do I apply for financial aid?

 Most students qualify for unsubsidized loans to assist in meeting the tuition and fee charges for college.
+You should also consider researching and applying for scholarships.

 What is verification and why was I selected?